 Notice the stat says interact.
 Fans are doing more than just following brands; they’re engaging with them through comments, questions, and customer service.

 Which means it’s more important than ever to advertise your social media presence as a place to connect, and produce engaging content with clear CTAs.

 3. 51% said that they would unfollow brands on social media if they posted irritating posts and 27% said they would mark/report the brand and page as spam and block them.

 Having a clear content strategy is key to a brand’s success on social media.

 The truth is that users are all too willing to unfollow brands, meaning that everything you post must be highly targeted and highly relevant to your followers.
 Fluffy, filler updates simply won’t cut it.

 Keeping an updated calendar and using scheduling tools like MeetEdgar can drastically help keep you on track and ensure that each post is up to snuff.

 Facebook Social Media Statistics

-4. First and foremost, Facebook still reigns supreme as the most popular social media network, with 79% of internet users in the US logging on the site.
+4. Facebook still reigns supreme as the most popular social media network, and as a top search query.